wiiees/pyling23/exercises/07_if-clauses.md

 **7.25.** Does your code for the previous exercise contain nested if-clauses?
 Implement a version without nested if-clauses.
 Besides `elif`, you can also reduce nested ifs by combining your conditions using boolean operators like `and` and `or`.

 - - - - - -
-**Something to keep in mind:** Nested if-clauses are frowned upon as an 'anti-pattern' in programming, to be avoided because they make code difficult to read and maintain -- and this applies not only to `if`-clauses (see also `for`-clauses below).
+**Something to keep in mind:** Nested if-clauses are frowned upon as an 'anti-pattern' in programming, to be avoided because they make code difficult to read and maintain -- and this applies not only to `if`-clauses (e.g., `for`-clauses, to be introduced in Section 10).
 - - - - -

 **7.26.** How often does your coin-flip program check the variables `coin1` and `coin2`?
 If either variable is checked more than twice, you are checking more than you need to; try to simplify your code.